Dr. Jordan Coscia

 jtcoscia@vt.edu

 Jordan began their PhD under the mentorship of Dr. Leighton Reid in the School of Plant and Environmental Sciences in 2020.
 Their research on the conservation and restoration of grasslands in the American Southeast began with an internship at the Smithsonian Conservation Biology Institute’s Virginia Working Landscapes program (VWL), which they started shortly after graduating for the University of Pittsburgh in 2019.
 At VWL, Jordan lead baseline vegetation surveys for an experimental grassland restoration project that would become a central part of their proposed dissertation research.
-Upon their acceptance to Tech, Jordan developed their internship with VWL into a Smithsonian Fellowship, where they continue to conduct collaborative research with the Oak Spring Garden Foundation, the Clifton Institute, and VWL’s network of landowners, researchers, and citizen scientists.
+Upon their acceptance to Tech, Jordan developed their internship with VWL into a Smithsonian Fellowship, where they continue to conduct collaborative research with the Oak Spring Garden Foundation, the Clifton Institute, the Piedmont Discovery Center, and VWL’s network of landowners, researchers, and citizen scientists.

-Last updated May 2025.
+Last updated June 2025.